Salvador, Brazil: A complete travel guide with the top things to do

 Elevador Lacerda

 The Elevador Lacerda is the first urban elevator in the world, connecting the lower and upper cities.
-It’s located in the Baía de Todos os Santos and it has a beautiful view, perfect for taking photos.
+It’s located in Baía de Todos os Santos and offers a beautiful view, perfect for taking photos.

 Ticket: R$0,15*